niller-g/mlops/reports/README.md

 > *here: <weblink>*
 >
 > Answer:

 We have one main GitHub Actions workflow called ci.yml.
 It runs on every push and pull request, covering the following steps:

-	1. We run Flake8 across the code to enforce style consistency, plus Black in check-mode so we know if anything’s unformatted.
+1. We run Ruff across the code to enforce style consistency and to check if anything is unformatted.

 2. We run pytest on both our data tests and model tests, with coverage generation.
 We use the pytest-cov plugin to measure coverage.

-	3. Our workflow tests Python 3.10 and 3.11 on Ubuntu.
-We decided to skip Windows because we don’t rely on OS-specific features.
-If needed, it’s easy to add windows-latest or macOS-latest to the matrix.
+3. Our workflow tests Python 3.11 on Ubuntu, MacOs and Windows.

 4. We enable pip caching in the GitHub Actions environment so repeated runs are faster.
 This shortens installation times significantly, especially with packages like PyTorch and Transformers.
 We also have a separate workflow for building Docker images whenever we push changes to main, which triggers Cloud Build.
-You can see an example of our main CI file here: [GitHub Link to ci.yml].
-This setup ensures that any changes are linted, tested, and validated before merging, preventing broken code from hitting production.

---- question 11 fill here ---

 ## Running code and tracking experiments